-- Most studies estimate that over 50% of pediatric stroke patients will have long-lasting or permanent neurologic sequelae.5
+Most studies estimate that over 50% of pediatric stroke patients will have long-lasting or permanent neurologic sequelae.13

-- In one study, the majority of pediatric stroke patients achieved independence with activities of daily living (ADL) Children were more likely to regain function in a previously learned domain than achieve a new skill.
-Thus, younger age is a risk factor which may limit progress in ADL independence.4
+In one study, the majority of pediatric stroke patients achieved independence with activities of daily living (ADL).
+However, children were more likely to regain function in a previously learned domain than achieve a new skill.
+Thus, younger age is a risk factor which may limit progress in ADL independence.
+9

-- In the chronic phase, regression in function is rare.4 Recurrent stroke should be suspected if a child develops new deficits
+In the chronic phase, regression in function is rare.9 Recurrent stroke should be suspected if a child develops new deficits.

 Morbidity and Mortality: Pediatric stroke leads to significant morbidity and mortality.
 Roughly 10–25% of children with a stroke will succumb to death.
-Up to 25% of children will have a recurrence, and up to 66% will have persistent neurological deficits or develop subsequent seizure disorders, learning, or developmental problems.
-All of the above may impact a child’s mobility and/or independence with activities of daily living, as well as achievement of desired adult outcomes.
+Up to 25% of children may have recurrence, mostly due to an underlying etiology, and up to 66% will have persistent neurological deficits or develop subsequent seizure disorders, learning, or developmental problems.

 Specific secondary or associated conditions and complications

 - Epilepsy-Can be as high as 50% 18

 - Oral motor-around 25% in children and neonates20

 - Motor speech-around 25% in children and neonates20